amehtaSPR/he-task-manager/readme.md

 **Requirements**:
 1. Fields without `collapsibleConfig` should not show a checkbox and label to collapse
 2. Toggling collapsible checkbox should toggle visibility of the field
-3. `initialValue` supplied via `collapsibleConfig` should be used to prepopulate the field when collapsoble input is expanded and not value present in profile for it
+3. `initialValue` supplied via `collapsibleConfig` should be used to prepopulate the field when collapsoble input is expanded and no value present in profile for it
 4. If the user modifies value of a collapsible field and toggles it off.
-Then on expanding the field again, the modified value should appear in the field.
+Then on expanding the field again, the modified value should appear in the field

 **Structure of collapsibleConfig**
 ```aiignore